mmbman/Katagiri/1981-07-18-Blue-Cliff-Record-Case-18.md

 The World-honored One said, “In worldly terms, he’s like a good horse.
 He goes when he sees the shadow of the whip.”

 People often go to the silence for their understanding [of] “What is there to grasp?”
-In Buddhism, silence is important – but silence itself is not important, to keep silent.
+In Buddhism, silence is important – but silence itself, [to keep silent,] is not important.
 If I [like] the words, “teaching comes from silence” – because many people these days, not only Buddhists but even Western philosophers, say life and human existence is really based on silence, and then we believe that silence is really the truth of human existence.
 But I don’t think so. *[He chuckles.]* Because, [if I tell you] “silence *is* human life, the truth of human life” – if you believe in that way, you have to always keep silent.
 How can you keep silent?
 You cannot stay with the silence *constantly*.

 So you have to know the world completely unfolded beyond silence.
 If you keep silent, keep silent.
 But you have to know the somebody unfolded completely behind this silence.
 Do you understand?